ITU-BDSA23-GROUP11/Chirp/docs/report.md

 \newpage We have created the above diagrams to illustrate typical user activities/journeys through Chirp.
 We strove to create a user-flow that is smooth and functional.
 Therefore the register/login process is handled with OAuth and Github.
 This removes the need for a complicated registration (assuming the user has a Github account).

 This can be seen in the diagrams after the user press the "Login" button.
 This starts the OAuth process.
 If the user has already been logged in to Chirp before, a Login press will simply handle the login and automatically redirect to the timeline without any further action from the user.

-To ease the understanding of the diagrams, the first picture explains symbols and color definitions of the diagrams.

 ## Sequence of functionality/calls trough _Chirp!_
 ![Functionality Sequence](docs/diagrams/Functionality_Sequence.jpg "Functionality Sequence")